baguilar6174/data-analysis-bellabeat/README.md

 Sršen knows that an analysis of Bellabeat’s available consumer data would reveal more opportunities for growth.
 She has asked the marketing analytics team to focus on a Bellabeat product and analyze smart device usage data in order to gain insight into how people are already using their smart devices.
 Then, using this information, she would like high-level recommendations for how these trends can inform Bellabeat marketing strategy.

 ---

+# Ask phase

+Sršen asks you to analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices.
+She then wants you to select one Bellabeat product to apply these insights to in your presentation.
+These questions will guide your analysis:

+1. What are some trends in smart device usage?
+2. How could these trends apply to Bellabeat customers?
+3. How could these trends help influence Bellabeat marketing strategy?

+Analyzing trends in smart device usage provides valuable insights that can help Bellabeat better understand its customers, optimize its marketing strategies, and drive continued innovation in its product offerings.

+## What is the problem I'm trying to solve?

+Bellabeat aims to leverage data analysis to understand trends in smart device usage and their potential implications for Bellabeat customers and marketing strategies.
+The company seeks to explore how these trends can be analyzed and applied to enhance customer engagement and drive business growth.

+## Insights Driving Business Decisions

+**1. Understanding Smart Device Usage Trends**: Analyzing trends in smart device usage can provide insights into consumer behavior, preferences, and adoption patterns.

+**2. Customer-Centric Approach**: Identifying how these trends apply to Bellabeat customers can help tailor product offerings, features, and services to meet their evolving needs and expectations.

+**3. Marketing Strategy Optimization**: Leveraging insights from smart device usage trends can inform targeted marketing campaigns, messaging, and channel selection to effectively reach and engage Bellabeat's target audience.

+**4. Competitive Advantage**: Staying ahead of industry trends and consumer preferences can position Bellabeat as a leader in the wellness technology market and drive competitive advantage.

+## Consider key stakeholders

+- **Urška Sršen**: Cofounder and Chief Creative Officer of Bellabeat, responsible for product innovation and brand strategy.
+- **Sando Mur**: Cofounder of Bellabeat and key member of the executive team, involved in strategic decision-making and business planning.
+- **Bellabeat Marketing Analytics Team**: Responsible for analyzing data and providing insights to support marketing initiatives and business growth.
+- **Bellabeat Customers**: End-users of Bellabeat products whose preferences and behavior are crucial in shaping product development and marketing strategies.

+## A clear statement of the business task

+Analyze trends in smart device usage, explore their applicability to Bellabeat customers, and identify opportunities to enhance marketing strategies and drive business growth based on these insights.

+---

+# Prepare phase

+...